 Here are examples of the difference between direct and circumstantial evidence: Suppose the issue is whether it snowed during the night.
 Direct evidence would be testimony indicating that the witness saw snow falling during the night.
 Circumstantial Evidence would be testimony that there was no snow on the ground before the witness went to sleep, but that when she arose in the morning, although it was not snowing, the ground had snow on it.
 The first example is direct evidence that snow fell during the night.
 The second example is circumstantial evidence.
 It provides facts from which a juror may draw an inference that it snowed during the night.

 The examples we just gave are straightforward.
 The Rules of Evidence themselves, however, are complicated.
 They are often counterintuitive.
 Is the evidence that a party seeks to offer relevant?
 Has it been authenticated?
 Is it hearsay?
 Has a proper foundation been laid?
 What about chain of custody?
 What about the “Best Evidence Rule?”
-It is the Rules of Evidence that the judge relies upon when responding either “sustained” or “overruled” to an objection made at trial.
+Is its evidential value outweighed by its potential for undue prejudice?
+Was it obtained in a constitutional manner?
+And is it in his client's best interest to not object even when the question asked is improper?
+It is the Rules of Evidence that the judge relies upon when responding either “sustained” or “overruled” when the lawyer does object at trial.

 Persons facing trial need the assistance of a lawyer who has great familiarity with the Rules of Evidence.
 This assistance is, in fact, needed long before trial, for several reasons.
 One reason is so the lawyer can provide advice concerning what evidence the prosecutor will be allowed to present.
 A second reason is so the lawyer can advise the client of possible material admissible under the Rules of Evidence that might help the defense.
 A third reason is to provide the lawyer with enough time to research the law concerning evidence issues that are out of the ordinary.
 The lawyer must anticipate what evidence the prosecutor is likely to advance.
 This research, in turn, enables the lawyer to better anticipate what evidence the judge will allow, and what evidence the judge will preclude, so that the lawyer can fashion trial strategy accordingly.